35 Birds That Nest On The Ground: Fascinating Species!

 Hermit Thrush

-The Hermit Thrush is a common bird in North America.
+The Hermit Thrush (Catharus guttatus) is a common bird in North America.
 Rather than building nests in trees or on the ground, these birds will often nest in low vegetation such as grasses and forbs.
 The hermit thrush’s nest is made up of mosses and grasses which help camouflage it against its surroundings.

 Meadowlark